carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

 #### 11. Check for understanding

 **Check in with your lab group.
-Help each other catch up, and then discuss the following check for understanding questions and write down your responses for your postlab:**
+Help each other catch up, and then discuss the following check for understanding questions and write down your responses on a shared Google Doc:**

 Q1.
 Many of your sequences were unclassifiable.
 How would this likely affect your richness calculations for each sample?
 Explain why.